 Robert Brown Partner

-Robert Brown is ranked as a Star Individual in the field of Crime by Chambers 2017 and as a leading individual in Crime in The Legal 500 2017.
+Robert Brown is ranked as a Star Individual in the field of Crime by Chambers 2018 and as a leading individual in Crime in The Legal 500 2017.
 He is featured as a leading lawyer for Crime in the 2014 UK edition of Best Lawyers and is the only member of a criminal firm to have been ranked in the Top 10 leading lawyers in the Super Lawyers London 2015 Annual List.
 He is also a member of the Times Law Panel.
 In Who’s Who Legal: Investigations 2018, Robert also gains recognition for his “first-rate work” in the field.

 Areas of expertise